1vicxtr/Moon-v2/README.md

 1. Clone my repository:
  git clone https://github.com/1vicxtr/Moon.git
-2. It will give you my folder
-In index.html, the bundle.js file, which is the Moon interpreter, is already connected.
-3. In the /compiler folder are the lexers and parsers (compilers)
-4. The .mn (moon) files will go in the components/ folder.

 ## How to use the compiler

-- If you are using Windows, just run moon-compiler (if it doesn't work, contact me).
+    The directory will be like this:
+    Moon ->
+    component ->
+        This is where the .mn files will be src ->
+        This is where the C compiler will be index.html
+    style.css
+    README.md

+- Windows: Type the moon syntax and to run it just run the parser.exe executable.
-- If you are using Linux, just use this command ./parser
+- Linux: just use this command ./parser

 # Syntax